brianspiering/nlp-course/README.md

 -------

 - Theory.
 We are only going to cover applied parts of NLP, aka tips n' tricks for getting stuff done.
 - Grammar.
-It kinda sucks but Grammar is a very powerful way of understanding language.
+Grammar kinda sucks but it is a very powerful method for understanding language.
 - Non-English languages.
 I ❤️ other languages, and they are very important to understanding NLP.
 There is just enough not time!
 - Machine Translation.
 Again very important and incredible breakthroughs have been made.
-But not enough to adequately cover it.
+There is not enough time to adequately cover it.
 - Natural Language Understanding (NLU).
 Finding "meaning" in text.
 We'll spend most of our time focused on lower levels of processing.
 - Natural Language Generation (NLG).
-We'll only going to briefly touch on how to programmatically create text.
+We'll only going to briefly touch on how to programmatically create text during the Language Modeling section.
 - Speech.
-In the last couple of years, speech-based language processing has advanced greatly.
+In the last couple of years, speech-based language processing has revolutionized.
 For this class, we'll assume audio waves have been digitized into text.

 Course Structure
 -----